rraihansaputra/wp-litestream-docker/README.md

 - Uses `wordpress` as the base image to not need nginx image to serve.
 Might be able to add it in here

 Next steps:
-- integrate streamlite with https://github.com/benbjohnson/litestream-docker-example as reference
+- integrate litestream with https://github.com/benbjohnson/litestream-docker-example as reference
-- add the streamlite configuration.. somewhere
+- add the litestream configuration.. somewhere

 How to run:
 - clone this repo